Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Estimation of the Physical Properties

 \subsection{Two-component model SED fitting}

-We also consider a two-component model that consists of an old quenched stellar population and young star-forming population.
-Here, we adopt a similar approach as that in A21.
-For simplicity, we assume there is no dust extinction to the old stellar population, and fix the spectrum of the old stellar component to that is expected to be the most reddest within the age of the universe.
+As discussed by A21, the SED fitting on high-$z$ galaxies with a red SED from rest-frame UV to optical wavelength range can result in a significantly dusty and highly star-forming solution, but the red color in SEDs can be explained not only by the dust attenuation but also by the aging of stellar population.
+A21 showed that considering a two-component model that consists of old quenched stellar population and young star-forming population in SED fitting can reduce the best-fitting $E(B-V)$ and ${\rm SFR}$ particularly for highly star-forming solutions, leading to an effect on the resulting SFRF.
+We thus also consider such a two-component model.
+Here, we adopt a similar approach as that by A21.
+For simplicity, we assume there is no dust attenuation in the old stellar population, and fix the spectrum of the old stellar component to that is expected for the reddest in the wavelength range of rest-frame UV to optical within the age of the universe.
 Since the age of the universe at $z\sim5.8$ is $\lesssim1$ Gyr, the age of the old component is fixed to 500 Myr\footnote{The onset of the star formation of 500 Myr old population at $z\sim5.8$ is $z\sim10$.}.
-We compare the continuum spectra at the age of 500 Myr with four SFHs; instantaneous burst and CSF with a duration of $\Delta \tau =10, 50, 100$ Myr, and find that the CSF with $\Delta \tau=100$ Myr gives the reddest spectrum, which is consistent with the result shown in A21.
-Thus, we adopt the spectrum of the CSF model with $\Delta\tau=100$ Myr aged 500 Myr as the old stellar population spectrum.
+We compare the continuum spectra at the age of 500 Myr with four SFHs; instantaneous burst and CSF with a duration of $\Delta \tau =10, 50, 100$ Myr, and find that the CSF with $\Delta \tau=100$ Myr gives the reddest spectrum, which is consistent with the result shown by A21\footnote{Note that the color of continuum spectra can be affected by the chemical evolution (see appendix in A21).}.
+Thus, we adopt the spectrum from the CSF model with $\Delta\tau=100$ Myr aged 500 Myr as the old stellar population spectrum.